 A Harvest Hosts membership is an excellent tool for all RVers.
-For a low monthly cost, members gain access to over 700 beautiful camping locations across North America.
+For a low monthly cost, members gain access to over 2059+ beautiful camping locations across North America.
 These include farms, vineyards, museums, breweries, distilleries, and so much more.
-These places are available for free overnight accommodations, and they can lead to some extraordinary and unique experiences you would not find at a typical campground or RV park.
+These places are available for overnight accommodations with no camping fees, and they can lead to some extraordinary and unique experiences you would not find at a typical campground or RV park.
 With the opportunity to camp in these amazing places, there are some necessary rules and etiquette that members should heed.
 These ensure that our gracious hosts are respected as they allow members to camp on their business properties, which often double as their homes.
 Keep the following tips and suggestions in mind when camping with Harvest Hosts for an experience that is fun, friendly, and respectful to all parties involved.

 1. Call ahead

 When you find that perfect Harvest Host camping location along your travel route, you must call ahead to let them know you plan to visit.
 When you call, introduce yourself and explain that you are a Harvest Hosts member.
 Tell the host when you would like to visit and any other pertinent details they may need to know before your stay.
 Be sure to ask where to park when you arrive for a smooth and easy check-in.
 In addition, let them know what time of day you plan to arrive, and make sure that you will be able to access your site if you are going to arrive before or after business hours.
 Lastly, ask about their RV size limits and any other basic rules that may apply so that you are prepared for your visit.